 Some people have no symptoms.

-Treatment includes taking diabetes medicines, making wise food choices, exercising regularly, controlling blood pressure and cholesterol, and taking aspirin daily—for some.
-Read more on Type 2 Diabetes.
-Read more on Type 2 Diabetes.
+For some people, treatment includes taking diabetes medicines, making wise food choices, exercising regularly, controlling blood pressure and cholesterol, and taking aspirin daily.
+Read more on Type 2 Diabetes here.

 Some women develop gestational diabetes late in pregnancy.
-Although this form of diabetes usually goes away after the baby is born, a woman who has had gestational diabetes is more likely to develop type 2 diabetes later in life.
+Although this form of diabetes usually resolves after the baby is born, a woman who has had gestational diabetes is more likely to develop type 2 diabetes later in life.